-If you’re like most people, you think of Certified Mail® as mail that comes with a green paper postcard that’s signed by the recipient upon delivery, setting Certified Mail® apart from other sorts of mail.
+Most people think of Certified Mail® as mail that comes with a green paper postcard that’s signed by the recipient upon delivery, setting Certified Mail® apart from other sorts of mail.
 In fact, the “Green Card” is just one option when using Certified Mail®.
-In this article, we’ll explain the important role Certified Mail® serves for businesses, government and individuals, the options you have when using Certified Mail® and how Certified Mail® software will save you lots of time and money when sending Certified Mail®.
+In this article, we’ll explain the important role Certified Mail® serves for businesses, government and individuals, the options you have when using Certified Mail® and how Certified Mail® software will save you lots of time and money.

 What is Certified Mail®?

-Certified Mail® is used for a wide variety of reasons by businesses, government and citizens.
-Here are six broad categories of use:
+Certified Mail® is used by businesses, government and citizens for a large number of reasons.
+Here are six broad categories:

 - Parties in legal proceedings use Certified Mail® to prove that they mailed relevant documents to other parties, and also that those documents were received.
 Certified Mail® receipts and delivery confirmations are considered prima facie evidence in legal proceeding by local, state and federal courts around the United States.

-- Hundreds of state and local statutes, in every state, require the use of Certified Mail® for the transmission of specific documents, such as the foreclosure notices and insurance policy cancellations.
+- Hundreds of state and local statutes, in every state, require Certified Mail® for the transmission of specific documents, such as the foreclosure notices and insurance policy cancellations.

-- Governments use Certified Mail® for important communications with citizens, such as jury duty summonses, tax assessments and collections, citations, the granting of zoning variances and the findings of planning committees.
+- Governments use Certified Mail® for important communications with citizens, such as jury duty summonses, tax assessments, tax collections, citations, the granting of zoning variances and the findings of planning committees.

 - Businesses and other organizations depend on Certified Mail® to prove the mailing of specific items in circumstances that might lead to future litigation.
 For example, accounting firms use Certified Mail® to file state and local tax returns, just in case the IRS misplaces tax returns and the accounting firm needs to prove timely mailing.
 Likewise, automobile manufacturers often use Certified Mail® to deliver recall notifications to their customers.
-Oil exploration companies use Certified Mail® to delivery royalty checks to investors.
-The use of Certified Mail are really limitless.
+And oil exploration companies use Certified Mail® to delivery royalty checks to investors.
+The use Certified Mail is wide-ranging.